 PEACE SUMMIT MEDAL FOR SOCIAL IMPACT

-Peace Summit Medal for Social Impact was presented to Spanish singer and songwriter Miguel Bosé, who rose to fame with his albums Bandido (1985) and Papito (2007).
+The Peace Summit Medal for Social Impact was presented to Spanish singer and songwriter Miguel Bosé, who rose to fame with his albums Bandido (1985) and Papito (2007).
 Passionate about ocean conservation, Bosé has used his celebrity status to support this cause.
-Honors for his work and activism include the Latin Recording Academy 2013 Person of the Year among others.
-He is also the Honorary President of Fundación Patrimonio Indigena which promotes the support of indigenous communities.
-Miguel Bosé is actively working on his musical career and philanthropist Contributions.
+Honours for his work and activism include the Latin Recording Academy 2013 Person of the Year, among others.
+He is also the Honorary President of Fundación Patrimonio Indigena, which promotes the support of indigenous communities.
+Miguel Bosé continues to actively work on his musical career and philanthropic contributions.

 PEACE SUMMIT MEDAL FOR SOCIAL ACTIVISM

 For the first time in the history of the Summit two Prizes were given to the youth delegates, participants in the Leading by Example youth program.
-Each prize recognizes a check of $10,000 USD for the young person who has submitted the best idea to impact social change at the local or global level.
-In 2019, the Permanent Secretariat together with the local host committee had received an unprecedented 71 applications from the youth.
+Each prize carries a check of US $10 000 for the young person who has submitted the best idea to promote social change at the local or global level.
+In 2019, the Permanent Secretariat, together with the local host committee, had received an unprecedented 71 applications from the youth.

 Turner Social Change Prize

 The Turner Prize for Social Change, supported by the Ted Turner Family Foundation, was awarded to a young person from the international community.
-Mohamad Aljounde is a volunteer activist since the age of 12.
-His family and he decided to support Syrian refugee children who do not have access to education by initiating a school called “Gharsah”.
-During his years of activism he has observed children who were forced to drop out from school to support their families financially.
-This project supports Syrian children who have to drop out of school by promoting education and providing clothing and necessary materials for them to achieve success in their lives.
+Mohamad Aljounde has been a volunteer activist since the age of 12.
+He and his family decided to support Syrian refugee children who do not have access to education, through establishing a school called “Gharsah”.
+During his years of activism he has observed children who were forced to drop out of school in order to support their families financially.
+This project supports Syrian children who have dropped out of school by promoting education and providing clothing and necessary materials for them to achieve success in their lives.